Excerpt 7, A Seat for the Rabble

 The gray robe spun on his heels.
 “Who said that?”

 “—but others still do.
 Things are in motion well beyond your touch or mine.
 The crown’s enemies are everywhere.
-Kar Kravack is astir in the north.
-Vhizadyn Neverknelt is marching on the Brace.
+Kar Kravack reaves the north.
+Vhizadyn Skulltowers is conquering the Brace.
 Parlisis still hungers for these Walls.
 And Uthron Morley recently lost a company he sent west to appease wroth Sylvanian peasants.
 They vanished on Half Day.
 In Draywood.”

 Lord Uthron?
 She inched closer.
 Sharp twigs grazed her hair, loosing golden bangs.